 I started this blog in late February 2018 with the goal of analyzing Supreme Court cases that affect high schoolers.
 It’s since morphed into a more general Supreme Court blog, since high-school-related material (and interested readers) are hard to come by.

-Jackson is a freshman at the University of Alabama.
+Jackson is a rising sophomore at the University of Alabama.
 He loves the Philadelphia Phillies, Tottenham Hotspur F.C., and Les Miserables.
 He’s fascinated by the dynamics of oral argument — especially long, convoluted Breyer hypotheticals — and he enjoys using empirical analysis for fun side projects.
 For example, Jackson recently spearheaded the Silver Medal SCOTUS series to see how blockbuster OT 2017 cases would turn out differently with “second-place” justices (ex: Harriet Miers and Douglas Ginsburg).

-Caleb is a high school junior from Mustang, Oklahoma.
+Caleb will soon be a freshman at the University of Oklahoma.
 He is involved with his school’s Debate and Mock Trial teams, and he recently interned at his local public defender’s office.
-Back in March, he attended the oral argument for Sveen v.
+In March 2018, he attended the oral argument for Sveen v.
 Melin at the Supreme Court.
 He looks forward to writing about criminal law and the personal dynamics between the justices.

 Kai Franks is a high school student from New York City.
 Kai grew interested in the Supreme Court because of their favorite professor, Steven Mazie, who is also the Court correspondent for The Economist.
 Their dream is to become a federal judge.

 Curtis is a rising high school senior in Minnesota.
 He’s interested in constitutional law, heavy metal music, and the Houston Astros.